chrisostome01/the-gym-react-intro-challenge/README.md

 # Exercise 7: Building A Form
 > Unleash some more power from React by building a form.
 React is great for this.

+# Exercise 8: Rendering JSON
+> Most of the time, the structure of the data we're working with in real-world applications aren't simple lists like ['dog', 'cat', 'chicken', 'cow', 'sheep', 'horse'].

+> A lot of data is stored in JSON format.
+This is especially true when you're fetching data from a database.

+> JSON stands for JavaScript Object Notation, a type of format for data interchange.

+> This type of data is just an object instead of a simpler datatype such as a string.